Unit Cube Simulation#

 Traction is not a Variable, defaulting to kPa

-Finally we collect all the boundary conditions
+We collect all boundary conditions into a BoundaryConditions object.

-bcs = fenicsx_pulse.BoundaryConditions(dirichlet=(dirichlet_bc,), neumann=(neumann,))
+bcs = pulse.BoundaryConditions(dirichlet=(dirichlet_bc,), neumann=(neumann,))

-problem = fenicsx_pulse.StaticProblem(model=model, geometry=geo, bcs=bcs)
+problem = pulse.StaticProblem(model=model, geometry=geo, bcs=bcs)

 Ta.value = 2.0